-PRNT 407 - Senior Print Studio: Presentation 4.5 credits (4.5 hours | Studio)
+PRNT 407 - Senior Print Studio: Presentation

-Prereguisite: PRNT 406
+Prerequisite: PRNT 406

 A studio-based course in which students will create a capstone body of work, ready for professional presentation in a targeted exhibition environment.
 Students will synthesize senior level independent research, and demonstrate cohesiveness of conceptual development, process, materials and presentation.